anon-blue/anon.blue/README.txt

 restart your computer. if this screen appears again, follow
 these steps:

- Check to be sure you have adequ
+ Check to be sure you have adequate disk space, If a driver is
+   identified in the stop message, disable the driver or check